Multiverse as an ensemble of stable and unstable Universes: Preliminaries: Quantum description of the decay process

-In this case an analysis of the survival probability ${\cal P}(t)$ can not give a conclusive answer whether the universe of volume $V_{0}$ will still exist in the state $|0^{M};V_{0}\rangle$ at instant $t > t_{0}$ or not.
-The problem becomes much more complicated if to take into account that in addition to the pure quantum tunneling process leading to decay of the false vacuum state \cite{Coleman,Callan}, there is another completely different process forcing the universe of volume $V_{0}$ to expand.
-This effect was considered in \cite{Krauss}, where Krauss and Dent analyzing a false vacuum decay pointed out that in eternal inflation, even though regions of false vacua by assumption should decay exponentially, gravitational effects force the space region volume $V_{0}$ that has not decayed yet to grow exponentially fast.
+In this case an analysis of the survival probability ${\cal P}(t)$ can not give a conclusive answer whether the universe of the volume $V_{0}^{init}$ will still exist in the state $|0^{M};V_{0}^{init}\rangle$ at instant $t > t_{0}^{init}$ or not.
+The problem becomes much more complicated if to take into account that in addition to the pure quantum tunneling process leading to decay of the false vacuum state \cite{Coleman,Callan,Col2} there exists another completely different process forcing the universe of the volume $V_{0}^{init}$ to expand.
+This effect was considered in \cite{Krauss}, where Krauss and Dent analyzing a false vacuum decay pointed out that in eternal inflation, even though regions of false vacua by assumption should decay exponentially, gravitational effects force the space region of the volume $V_{0}^{init}$ that has not decayed yet to grow exponentially fast.
 This effect causes that many false vacuum regions or many universes forming a multiverse can survive up to the times much later than times when the exponential decay law holds.
-What is more, particle physics can provide us with hints suggesting what may happen in such or similar cases: A free neutron is unstable and decays but the neutron inside a nucleus is subjected exposed to other additional interactions and does not decay.
-These processes both can be described using the survival amplitude (\ref{a(t)}),
+What is more, the particle physics can provide us with hints suggesting what may happen in such or similar cases: A free neutron is unstable and decays but the neutron inside a nucleus is subjected to other additional interactions and does not decay.
+These processes both can be described using the survival amplitude (\ref{a(t)}), (\ref{A(-t)}) with suitable Hamiltonians ${\cal H}$.
+There is ${\cal H} = {\cal H}_{W}$ in the case of the free neutron and there is ${\cal H}= {\cal H}_{W} + {\cal H}_{S}$ for the neutron inside a nucleus.
+Here ${\cal H}_{W}$ describes weak interactions where as ${\cal H}_{S}$ denotes strong and electromagnetic interactions.
+For the free neutron we have $|A(t)|^{2}\;\to\;0$ as $t \,\to\,\infty$.
+This property is not the case of the neutron inside the nucleus.
+In general, when an unstable particle is subjected to different interactions described by suitable commuting Hamiltonians, then it may happen that the decay process can be slowed or even stopped.
+Similarly, as it was shown in \cite{Col2}, the gravitation my stop the decay of the false vacuum.
+So when analyzing the stability of the false vacuum state by means of the survival amplitude $A(t)$ the correct conclusion can not be drawn if to use only the Hamiltonian ${\cal H}$ describing the "pure" decay through quantum tunneling.
+One can expect that the correct result can be obtained if to replace this ${\cal H}$ in (\ref{a(t)}), (\ref{A(-t)}) by the summ ${\cal H} + {\cal H}_{V}$, where ${\cal H}_{V}$ describes more or less accurately the expansion process of the volume $V_{0}^{init}$.